pagkly/Zed/Investopedia4/A Forensic Audit Could Easily Detect a Padded Expense Report..md

 The evidence collected should be adequate to prove the fraudster's identity (s) in court, reveal the fraud scheme's details, and document the financial loss suffered and the parties affected by the fraud.

-A logical flow of evidence will help the court in understanding the fraud and the evidence presented.
+A logical flow of evidence [[Will|will]] help the court in understanding the fraud and the evidence presented.
 Forensic auditors are required to take precautions to ensure that documents and other evidence collected are not damaged or altered by anyone.

 ### Reporting